Flexible password complexity filters for Active Directory

 - Forbid specific characters

-- Does not contain any part of the username or user first or last name
+- Does not contain any part of the username or first or last name

-- Does not contain any custom forbidden/illegal words (read from utf-8 text file or group policy)
+- Does not contain any custom forbidden/denied words (read from utf-8 text file or group policy)

 - Does not contain any obfuscations/alterations of forbidden words or name